itayw/jetbrains-offline/README.md

 ```
 This will:
 - Start a simple HTTP server on `http://localhost:8080` that serves the plugins and `index.xml`.
-- Allow IntelliJ-based IDEs to access the offline marketplace.
+- Allow JetBrains based IDEs to access the offline marketplace.

-### 3. Configure IntelliJ IDE to Use the Offline Marketplace
+### 3. Configure JetBrains IDE to Use the Offline Marketplace
-1. Open your JetBrains IDE (PyCharm, IntelliJ, etc.).
+1. Open your JetBrains IDE (PyCharm, Webstorm, etc.).
 2. Go to `Settings` > `Plugins` > `⚙️` (gear icon) > `Manage Plugin Repositories`.
 3. Add `http://localhost:8080/index.xml` as a custom repository.
 4. Your IDE will now fetch plugins from your local server.